txt/plm18/doc/review6.md

 ### Week 6 : 02/13/2018 ~ 02/15/2018

 Q1.
-For the following code:
+For the following code, what kinds of "\UNARY" it has?
+What about "\LITERAL"?

 	switch id
     case \true \false \null \void \arguments \debugger then tag = \LITERAL